infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

     -   none – No links are included.
     -   all – All links are included.
-    -   noparent – Parent links are not included.
+    -   noparent – Ancestor and parent links are not included.
-    -   nofamily – Parent, child, next, and previous links are not included.
+    -   nofamily – Parent, ancestor, child, descendant, sibling, next, previous, and cousin links are not included.
     For PDF output, the default value is nofamily.
-For all other formats, the default value is all.
+Other formats include all link roles except `ancestor` links.

 -   **args.resources**

     Specifies resource files.

+    This parameter corresponds to the command-line option [--resource](dita-command-arguments.md#resource).

+    Resource files can be used to convert partial documentation sets by processing input with additional information.

+    For example, to process a single topic file with a map that contains key definitions, use a command like this:

+    ```syntax-bash
+    dita --input=topic.dita --format=html5 --args.resources=keys.ditamap
+    ```

+    To convert a chapter map to HTML5 and insert related links from relationship tables in a separate map, use:

+    ```syntax-bash
+    dita --input=chapter.ditamap --format=html5 --args.resources=reltables.ditamap
+    ```

 -   **args.tablelink.style**